SWPBS at Laburnum Primary School

 Each year, a group of Year 5 students are selected to undertake Peer Mediation training.
 This is a full day learning opportunity for students, helping them to build communication skills and understand how to use a restorative approach to solving problems.

-Peer Mediators work in pairs in the Junior play areas during lunchtime to help support their younger peers to solve problems.
+Following this training, Peer Mediators work in pairs in the Junior play areas during lunchtime to help support their younger peers to solve minor problems.

 Student Awards

-Each week, one student in each class receives a Student Award for demonstrating any of the school values of Respect, Integrity, Resilience or Curiosity.
-Student awards are presented to students at Year Level or School Assemblies.
+Each week, a student from each class receives a Student Award for demonstrating any of the school values of Respect, Integrity, Resilience or Curiosity.
+Student awards are presented to students at School Assemblies.

 Play Therapy